 But, just as with any caravanning journey, the old boy scouting maxim of ‘be prepared’ is one to bear in mind.

-It goes without saying that insurance is the first thing you’ll need to sort out.
-A quick chat with our helpful team at Shield will take care of your caravan, while upgrading your car insurance to cover Europe is not expensive.
+It goes without saying that caravan insurance is the first thing you’ll need to sort out (whilst upgrading your car insurance to cover Europe - which isn't expensive).

 See the world from your caravan window